 Please be aware: Farm livestock is likely to be present.

-Other Information: Auckland Castle is managed by Auckland Castle Trust.
+Other Information: Auckland Castle is managed by The Auckland Project.

 Plan a Great Day Out

 If you are exploring County Durham, why not drop by Barnard Castle, situated in the town of the same name.
 'Barny', as it is known locally, is a 30 minute drive from Auckland Castle through some of the most beautiful scenery in County Durham.
 Egglestone Abbey and Bowes Castle are also nearby.